 The reports’ authors say that although strides have been made to reduce the number of fatalities on the nation’s roadways over the past decade, pedestrian accidents are up.
 And they’re up a lot—35 percent, in fact.
 The increase is even more profound for SUVs, which have been involved in 50 percent more pedestrian deaths since the year 2013, which contrasts with a 30 percent increase in the same period of time for non-SUV vehicles.
 The trend, says the GHSA, must be reversed.

 Authorities point to “bad behavior” by drivers and others as contributing to the increased pedestrian death phenomenon.
-Distraction caused by smartphones over the past decade has been a big hurdle to safety among all road users.
+The distraction caused by smartphones over the past decade has been a big hurdle to safety among all road users.
 For their part, drivers are paying less attention while they text or talk on the phone, or even speed or fall asleep behind the wheel.
-In nearly half of traffic crashes that resulted in pedestrian deaths in 2017, the driver or the pedestrian, or even both, had been drinking and was impaired by alcohol.
-Plus, they note, the population in general is growing, so there are naturally more people walking than ever before.
+In nearly half of the traffic crashes that resulted in pedestrian deaths in 2017, the driver or the pedestrian, or even both, had been drinking and was impaired by alcohol.
+Plus, they note, the population, in general, is growing, so there are naturally more people walking than ever before.
 For example, 4 percent more people walked to work in 2016 as compared to those who commuted by foot in 2007.